Multi-Agency Risk Assessment Conference

 When do the meetings take place?

-MARACs are split into 5 areas across the county and are held every 4 weeks in each location except Northampton which is held every other week.
+MARACs are split into areas across the county and are held regularly in each location – frequency will depend on local need.
 The areas are:

 Can I refer a case that has been at MARAC before (either by my own referral or from another agency)?

 Once a case has been heard at MARAC it would not be reviewed unless a further incident occurs, this would then be known as a ‘repeat’.
 A repeat victim/incident is any incident within 12 months of the last MARAC which, if reported to the police, would be recorded as a crime.
 This includes use of violence, both against the person and against property, threats of violence, stalking and harassment and sexual abuse.